Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-The Alberta government reviews the potential environmental impacts of all proposed projects.
+The Alberta government reviews the potential environmental impacts of proposed projects.

-The Act supports a streamlined "single window" approach to approvals: one Director in each administrative region is responsible for coordinating and integrating the review of potential impacts of proposed projects on the environment (air, land and water).
+The Environmental Protection and Enhancement Act (EPEA) supports a streamlined "single window" approach to approvals.
+One director in each administrative region of Environment and Protected Areas oversees the coordination and review of the potential impacts of proposed projects on the environment (air, land and water).

 Regulations